Huachao/vscode-restclient/README.md

 * `{{$timestamp [offset option]}}`: Add UTC timestamp of now.
 You can even specify any date time based on current time in the format `{{$timestamp number option}}`, e.g., to represent 3 hours ago, simply `{{$timestamp -3 h}}`; to represent the day after tomorrow, simply `{{$timestamp 2 d}}`.
 * `{{$datetime rfc1123|iso8601 [offset option]}}`: Add a datetime string in either _ISO8601_ or _RFC1322_ format.
 You can even specify any date time based on current time similar to `timestamp` like: `{{$datetime iso8601 1 y}}` to represent a year later in _ISO8601_ format.

-The option option string you can specify in `timestamp` and `datetime` are:
+The option string you can specify in `timestamp` and `datetime` are:

 Option | Description
 ------ | -----------